DominiqueBourgeois/SMIS/README.md

 ## Reported bugs (to be fixed in the next SMIS release)
 None for now ...

+# New features of SMIS 2.3

+Introduce more versatility for fluorescent states that are in rapid exchange: (not all fluorescent states need anymore to be either in rapid exchange or not: some fluorescent states can be in rapid exchange and others not)

+Introduce hop diffusion:

+Introduce interactive drawing of FRAP zone

+Added more flexible laser beam profile options, and the possibility to load experimental laser beam profiles (.tif images)

+Added more flexible drift options

+Virtual sample image now part of SMIS parameters (not only path to image)

+Moved new fluorophore definition menu to main SMIS GUI

+Added routine to automatically update input SMIS simulation .mat files to new SMIS versions

+Corrected bug in DisplayLasers when one of the laser intensity was set to 0

+Corrected bug concerning the contribution of different fluorescent states with their associated pointspread function and recorded number of photons to the detected images.

+Corrected but for creation of 2D and 3D NPC qPALM images in Create Virtual Samples menu

+Corrected bug for placing molecules in multicolor qPALM setups

 # Installation
 The software can be used either as a standalone application for Windows, MacOS or Linux, or as a MATLAB app.
 SMIS was developed under Windows.
 Proper running of SMIS under MacOS or Linux has not been thoroughly checked.